 The history of Fort Erie's Chinese restaurants overlooking the Niagara River is rich and storied.
 They're the places in Niagara to get a chop suey fix.

 This story I wrote about the history of Fort Erie's Chinese restaurants originally appeared in Niagara Life magazine.
-This story was a year in the making and born out of a curiosity for why three Chinese restaurants existed side by side on the town's quiet waterfront.
+It was a year in the making and born out of a curiosity for why three Chinese restaurants existed side by side on the town's quiet waterfront.

 The mindless scrolling through my Instagram feed came to a standstill when I saw it.